 The AWS Serverless Developer Tools page is not a tool per se, but rather a compilation of useful serverless development resources curated by AWS itself.
 This includes a compendium of serverless application frameworks, featuring highlights from AWS itself, open source tools, and third parties.
 Continuous integration/deployment tools are also highlighted, along with best practices for monitoring, logging, and debugging.
 With appropriate research using AWS Serverless Developer Tools, you should be able to find nearly anything you might need to improve the efficiency of your serverless development process.

 While ephemeral hardware makes deployment of serverless applications easier in many ways than their traditional counterparts, orchestrating the deployment and communication between the various nodes of your distributed architecture can prove challenging without additional support.
 Your engineers, by spending a few hours searching on the web, can add tools to your chain that make serverless development as seamless as traditional CI/CD.
-Additionally, the open source nature of these tools give you the power to modularize and expand your toolchain, allowing you to customize the tooling to your needs while demonstrating thought leadership and building trust with the serverless community.
-With a focus on the right tool chain to support your serverless application, your developers will be able to focus their talents in the right direction.
+Additionally, the open-source nature of these tools gives you the power to modularize and expand your toolchain, allowing you to customize the tooling to your needs while demonstrating thought leadership and building trust with the serverless community.
+With a focus on the right toolchain to support your serverless application, your developers will be able to focus their talents in the right direction.

 Do you have a serverless tool you can’t live without?
 Share your favorite and we’ll update our list with the most popular.